Prajwal-S-6/Spring-Certification-Path/module-06/Security/src/main/java/com/spring/security/example3/README.md

 * And FilterChainProxy will execute those filters in the same order
 * FilterChainProxy is registered in Spring Context and takes default name springSecurityFilterChain which is specified in AbstractWebApplicationInitializer
 * DelegatingFilterProxy is managed by Application container which fetches the FilterChainProxy based on name

+Some of the Spring SecurityFilters:
+1. WebAsyncManagerIntegrationFilter
+2. SecurityContextPersistenceFilter
+3. HeaderWriterFilter
+4. CsrfFilter
+5. LogoutFilter
+6. UsernamePasswordAuthenticationFilter etc